What’s the best thing to do with a large batch of blueberries that you’ve picked from your garden?

 For me, it’s to make homemade blueberry syrup for coffee!
-The syrup is easy to make, and you can either use it right away or store it in the refrigerator.
+The syrup is easy to make, and you can use it immediately or store it in the refrigerator.

-If you’re looking to add a new twist to your favorite coffee drinks, this blueberry syrup recipe is a great place to start!
+If you want to add a new twist to your favorite coffee drinks, this blueberry syrup recipe is a great place to start!

 What is blueberry syrup?